teticio/audio-diffusion/README.md

   --mixed_precision no
 ```
 ## Latent Audio Diffusion
 Rather than denoising images directly, it is interesting to work in the "latent space" after first encoding images using an autoencoder.
 This has a number of advantages.
 Firstly, the information in the images is compressed into a latent space of a much lower dimension, so it is much faster to train denoising diffusion models and run inference with them.
-Secondly, as the latent space is really a array (tensor) of guassian variables with a particular mean, the decoder is invariant to guassian noise.
-And thirdly, similar images tend to be clustered together and interpolating between two images in latent space can produce meaningful combinations.
+Secondly, similar images tend to be clustered together and interpolating between two images in latent space can produce meaningful combinations.

 At the time of writing, the Hugging Face `diffusers` library is geared towards inference and lacking in training functionality, rather like its cousin `transformers` in the early days of development.
 In order to train a VAE (Variational Autoencoder), I use the [stable-diffusion](https://github.com/CompVis/stable-diffusion) repo from CompVis and convert the checkpoints to `diffusers` format.
 Note that it uses a perceptual loss function for images; it would be nice to try a perceptual *audio* loss function.